josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 But the proposition remains structurally intelligible:

-a state with which I have some relationship may have behaved terribly.
+**a state with which I have some relationship may have behaved terribly.**

 Where Medinat Yisrael has become strongly fused with Atzmi Yisrael, however, the same proposition can arrive differently:

-Israel has done something monstrous
+**Israel has done something monstrous**
 ↓
+**something constitutive of my Jewish world is monstrous**
+↓
-something constitutive of my Jewish world is monstrous ↓ something constitutive of me is being described as monstrous ↓ the self is under threat
+**something constitutive of me is being described as monstrous**
+↓
+**the self is under threat**

 At that point, the disagreement is no longer functioning purely as disagreement about external evidence.

 The brain has acquired a self-integrity problem.

-⸻
+---

-🧿 Explanation Is Not Validation
+## 🧿 Explanation Is Not Validation

 This distinction must remain explicit.

-Calling something part of a person’s self-concept does not establish that it is:
+Calling something part of a person's self-concept does **not** establish that it is:

-* factually correct;
+- factually correct;
-* morally good;
+- morally good;
-* politically legitimate;
+- politically legitimate;
-* legally protected from criticism;
+- legally protected from criticism;
-* socially desirable;
+- socially desirable;
-* immutable;
+- immutable;
-* or entitled to institutional affirmation.
+- or entitled to institutional affirmation.

 Human beings can incorporate almost anything into self-concept.

-Psychological incorporation describes how a belief or object is represented, not whether the object deserves the status it has acquired.
+Psychological incorporation describes **how a belief or object is represented**, not whether the object deserves the status it has acquired.

 An explanation of defensive cognition is therefore not an exoneration of its political consequences.

-⸻
+---

-⚠️ The Affirmation Problem
+## ⚠️ The Affirmation Problem

 This creates a difficult question for institutional approaches to antisemitism.